dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 larger than running it on your machine natively.

-For a developer these figures are not that appealing and because of that they usually fall back to bare metal solutions because it's faster, no doubt about that.
+For a developer these figures are not that appealing and because of that they usually run their development tools directly on host because it's faster, no doubt about that.

 However by doing so, they lose some of the flexibility over their development environment.
-The whole point of isolation that virtual machines or containers can provide you, is that you can have the same set of tools with different configuration and versions seamlessly on the same machine without ever conflicting with each other.
+The whole point of isolation that virtual machines or containers can provide you, is that you can have the same set of tools with different configurations and versions seamlessly on the same machine without ever conflicting with each other.
 And this is why some people are still willing to use virtual machines to develop their projects, because the benefit they can get from isolation outweighs the performance impact that they have on their